What to Eat (and Not Eat) to Reverse Autoimmune Disease

 Grains and Legumes

-I also recommend that all of my autoimmune patients eliminate grains and legumes, for at least thirty days and possibly for good.
+I also recommend that eliminating grains and legumes, for at least thirty days and possibly for good.
 This is because grains and legumes contain two problematic groups of substances: lectins and agglutinins.

 When you’re on the autoimmune spectrum, you don’t want to stress your immune system out even more by introducing these hazardous compounds, particularly while you’re working on repairing your gut.
 If you find you do tolerate some gluten-free grains and legumes, you can slowly begin to reintroduce them in small quantities after the first 30 days and once your gut has repaired.